-- 2. Optional.
+666 In the primary location, start with a running NA deployment.
+This deployment can be a single NA core or a Horizontal Scalability environment containing up to five NA cores (for Oracle, seven if you apply the NA_00051 patch).
+This deployment can also include NA satellite functionality.
+2. Optional.
 Consider the risk that if the primary location is not accessible during switchover to the disaster recovery location, the NA cores in the primary location cannot be deactivated.
 In this case, two NA cores (one each in the primary and disaster recovery locations) might run the same task.
 To mitigate this risk, on each NA server in the primary location, disable automatic starting of the NA services.
-See "Disable All NA Services" on page 44. - 3.
-Prepare to stop NA in the primary location. - a.
-Notify users to log out. - b.
-Log on to the NA console for one of the NA cores in the primary location. - c.
+See Disable All Services.
+3. Prepare to stop NA in the primary location. a.
+Notify users to log out. b.
+Log on to the NA console for one of the NA cores in the primary location. c.
 Pause tasks scheduled to start during the disaster recovery configuration process (until Task 4, step 1).
 Include time for the currently running tasks to complete.
 Also include time for database synchronization.
-For example: - i.
-On the Search for Task page (Reports > Search For > Tasks), for the Schedule Date field, set since to Now and until to 4 hours later. - ii.
-On the Task Search Results page, pause each listed task. - d.
-On the Running Tasks page (Tasks > Running Tasks), examine the list of running tasks. - If any critical tasks are running, wait for them to complete before continuing with step 4, next. - 4.
-Stop all NA services on all NA cores in the primary location.
-See "Start, Stop, or Restart All NA Services" on page 43.
+For example: On the Search for Task page (Reports &gt; Search For &gt; Tasks), for the Schedule Date field, set since to Now and until to 4 hours later. ii.
+On the Task Search Results page, pause each listed task.
+On the Running Tasks page (Tasks &gt; Running Tasks), examine the list of running tasks.
+If any critical tasks are running, wait for them to complete before continuing with step 4, next.
+4. Stop all NA services on all NA cores in the primary location.
+See Start, Stop, or Restart All Services.